How long will it take to get used to CPAP?

 The primary reason why congestion sometimes develops from CPAP use is the lack of adequate humidification.
 CPAP air is an irritant - to one degree or another - to everyone.
 The irritation may cause the nasal passages to dry out and bleed, or the mucous membranes may try to protect the nasal passages by producing excess mucous and so congestion results.
 The irritation can be cumulative; the problem may develop over time.

-Add a heated humdifier to add moisture to the CPAP air and reduce or eliminate the irritation.
-A passover humdifier may not offer enough moisture.
+Add a heated humidifier to add moisture to the CPAP air and reduce or eliminate the irritation.
+A passover humidifier may not offer enough moisture.
 If you are already using a heated humidifier, try turning it up to a higher setting.
-If that producs condensation in the six foot hose, you should try an insulating cover for the hose.
+If that produces condensation in the six foot hose, you should try an insulating cover for the hose.

 Why do I wake up with dry eyes?

 Air leaking from the mask at the bridge of the nose and over the eyes during sleep will cause the eyes to dry out.
 The most common reason for air leaking at the nose bridge is that the mask is either too big or too long for the nose.

 A mask that has an adjustment at the bridge may also be helpful in getting a good fit.
 Nasal pillow or nose cushion devices which do not rest on the nose are also an option.

 It is not advisable to tighten the headgear too much to eliminate the air leak.
 Pressure from a mask that is too tight will cause bruises and even open sores if applied long enough.